IsaacCavallaro/IsaacCavallaro_T2_A1-A/Part_A.md

 "Also, values in unique columns can be changed to new values as long as they don't conflict with any existing values in that column."

-## Relational Database
+## Relational Database: Overview

- "In the real world, databases are very large, having millions of rows in a single table.These commonly used databases are called relational databases."
-(Teamtreehouse)
+- Relational Databases in the real world are very large and can contain millions of rows in a single table.

-"This term came about from structuring databases in a way that tables are linked to each other by shared attributes.
-These links are the relationships between tables.
-Remember that relational databases are called relational because the tables are connected by common attributes."
-(Teamtreehouse)
+ - The term Relational Database refers to the way the databases are structured and linked by shared attributes.
+These links are what's considered teh relationship between tables.

-"Relational databases allow schema designers to enforce good data principles which lead to better data quality and better reports.
-This is what relational databases do, they organize data into related tables that give context and meaning to the words and numbers contained within."
-(Teamtreehouse)

-"There are many reasons why relational databases became the standard for application data storage.
-A few of which are eliminating redundant data reduces storage requirements on disk."
+- While there are many reasons why Relational Databases have become the standard for application data storage, one key element is their ability to reduces storage requirements on disks by eliminating redundant data.

- (Teamtreehouse)

 - Relational databases organise data in tables with **rows** and **columns.**